 Detergent means any substance which has the ability to clean an object.
-This includes soaps, soap powders and dish washing liquids.
+This includes soaps.
+Soap powders and dish washing liquids.
 The major components of detergents are the surface active agents known as surfactants.
 Most detergents contain a mixture of surfactants to boost detergency [1].
 Commercial detergents also contain substances such as enzymes, brighteners, builders and dyes.
 The most common builder used is sodium tripolyphosphate (STPP).
-Since phosphates are good fertilizers, they cause the algal bloom which leads to eutrophication and subsequently, pollution [2].
+Since phosphates are good fertilizers, they cause the algal bloom which leads to eutrophication and subsequently, pollution.

-In Nigeria, detergents have been deployed for many uses other than washing of household utensils and dishes; for example, vegetables and fruits such as carrots, garden eggs, mangoes and oranges are washed with detergents to improve their appearance and acceptability by buyers.
-This is a common sight as one travels along major highways across the nation.
-Also, many egg retailers boil eggs with detergent because it helps to prevent cracking of the egg shell during boiling and enhances peeling of the shell after boiling; however, it also lowers the fat-soluble vitamins, proteins, cholesterol contents and fatty acid profile [2, 3].
-Currently, many rural women in the eastern parts of Nigeria use detergents to ferment cassava used for making fufu because it quickens the fermentation process.
-In all of these practices, residual detergents are deposited in the utensils, fruits and vegetables, eggs and the fermented cassava, exposing humans to daily intake of sub-lethal doses of detergents by the oral route.
-These are not without some deleterious consequences though initially unnoticed.
+Detergents have been put into other uses such as washing up dishes and utensils, vegetables and fruits such as carrots and oranges are washed with detergents to improve their appearance and acceptability by buyers.
+Retailers boil eggs with detergent believing that eggs boiled with detergents will not crack during boiling and the shell is easier to peel.
+Rural women the eastern parts of Nigeria use detergents to ferment cassava used for fufu.
+They believe that addition of detergent quickens the fermentation process.
+In all of these practices, residual detergents are deposited in the utensils, fruits and vegetables, eggs and the fermented cassava, exposing humans to daily intake of sub lethal doses of detergent by the oral route.

-The nucleus is the organelle in the cell that contains the genetic material (DNA) that directs normal cellular function and cellular reproduction [4].
+The nucleus is the organelle in the cell that contains the genetic material (DNA) that directs normal cellular function and cellular reproduction [2].
 Chromosome shape, size and number are constant for any species of organism.
 During cell division, the genetic material replicates and then divides equally between the two daughter cells that are produced.
-If the process is disrupted, or the chromosomes are broken or damaged by chemicals or radiation, then the distribution of genetic material between the two daughter nuclei during cell division may be affected and pieces or entire chromosomes may fail to be included in either of the two daughter nuclei [5].
-When this occurs, the genetic material that is not incorporated into a new nucleus may form its own 'micronucleus' which is clearly visible with a microscope [6].
+If the process is disrupted, or the chromosomes are broken or damaged by chemicals or radiation, then the distribution of genetic material between the two daughter nuclei during cell division may be affected and pieces or entire chromosomes may fail to be included in either of the two daughter nuclei [3].
+When this occurs, the genetic material that is not incorporated into a new nucleus may form its own 'micronucleus' which is clearly visible with a microscope.